andrewkittridge/PersonalWebpageTemplate/README.md

 A modern, animated portfolio website showcasing my expertise in Java, Spring Framework, and enterprise application development.
 Built with React, TypeScript, and enhanced with sophisticated animations and a clean white/grey theme.

+**🌟 Open Source Portfolio Template** - Feel free to fork and customize for your own portfolio!

 ## ✨ Features

 ### 🎨 **Modern Design**